-Mask shortage hits home: One Minnesota nurse's story of looking for protective masks
+Mask shortage hits home: One nurse's story of looking for protective masks

 And on Friday afternoon, the 45-year-old mother of three drove to a parking lot near Ridgedale Center in Minnetonka to meet her brother, who works in the automotive industry.
 He handed her a box of 20 or so N95 masks out his car window.
 She began to cry.
 Spike plans to bring her newly procured masks to her Saturday shift to share with colleagues.
 She assumes they will last about two days.

 The mask dilemma is far from restricted to St. Joseph Hospital or to Minnesota.
 Nationwide, health care professionals have sounded the alarm for what is quickly becoming an acute mask shortage.
-Maplewood-based 3M Co. is doubling global production of N95 respirator masks, to about 100 million a month, which will be directed toward government and public health response.
-The Centers for Disease Control and Prevention has “as a last resort” suggested homemade masks such as bandannas or scarves for health care providers where face masks are not available.
+Maplewood-based 3M Co. is doubling global production of N95 respirator masks to about 100 million a month, which will be directed toward government and public health response.
+The Centers for Disease Control and Prevention has “as a last resort” suggested homemade masks such as bandannas or scarves for health care providers where face masks are unavailable.

 The problem has been building for weeks as the pandemic has spread.
-Public health officials warned about supply chain issues in late February.
+Public health officials warned about supply-chain issues in late February.
 Nonmedical professionals have hoarded masks and respirators for personal use, contributing to the shortage in an increasingly overwhelmed health care system.

 The Minnesota Department of Health is coordinating offers of mask donations for health care workers, such as Friday’s donation by Twin Cities Habitat for Humanity of 7,500 masks to Hennepin Healthcare and M Health Fairview.

-“The N95 mask shortage is an issue all healthcare systems are facing across the country,” M Health Fairview, which operates St. Joseph Hospital, said in a statement that thanked local organizations for mask donations.
+“The N95 mask shortage is an issue all health care systems are facing across the country,” M Health Fairview, which operates St. Joseph Hospital, said in a statement that thanked local organizations for mask donations.

-The mask problem will only get worse, some fear.
-“We have the supplies right now,” said Bobbie Bertram, a nurse practitioner for the trauma service team at CentraCare — St. Cloud Hospital.
+The mask problem will only worsen, some fear.
+“We have the supplies right now,” said Bobbie Bertram, a nurse practitioner for the trauma service team at CentraCare St. Cloud Hospital.
 “But we’re going to deplete the stockpile.
 When we hit the peak, we need to make sure we have the supplies to make us safe.”

 On March 10, the CDC relaxed its guidelines for protective medical equipment use, saying the supply chain cannot meet demand.
 Surgical masks, like the ones that Spike and her colleagues have been using, are now considered “an acceptable alternative,” according to health officials.
 And Vice President Mike Pence said new legislation will ramp up mask production immediately, with health care workers receiving tens of millions more each month.

 In the meantime, Spike and other nurses are doing what they can with what they have even as they try every avenue to get more masks.
-But Spike worries it’s already too late for her and for her colleagues, who’ve been exposed to COVID-19 since the hospital admitted its first patient last weekend.
+But Spike worries it’s already too late for her and her colleagues, who have been exposed to COVID-19 since the hospital admitted its first patient last weekend.

 Spike’s whole family is quarantined and she is practicing social distancing in her own home.
-Her six-year-old daughter, Maggie, has asthma so severe that every cold or virus turns into pneumonia.
+Her 6-year-old daughter, Maggie, has asthma so severe that every cold or virus turns into pneumonia.
 Just last month, on a family vacation, Maggie ended up in the emergency room.
 Spike and her husband give the child nebulizer treatments multiple times a day.
 In the face of this pandemic, Maggie keeps asking why she can’t snuggle and watch television with her mother.

 When Spike ends a shift, she changes clothes at work, and as soon as she gets home she puts her scrubs on hot in the laundry and takes a shower.
 Her husband has become the primary parent.